-He is Professor of Philosophy and Church-State Studies, and Co-Director of the Program in Philosophical Studies of Religion in the Institute for Studies of Religion, at Baylor University in Waco, Texas.
-In 2016-2017 he will serve as the Visiting Professor of Conservative Thought and Policy at the University of Colorado, Boulder.
+He is Professor of Philosophy and Church-State Studies, and Associate Director of the Graduate Program in Philosophy, at Baylor University in Waco, Texas.

 Praise for Latest Book

-Taking Rites Seriously: Law, Politics & the Reasonableness of Faith (CUP)
+Taking Rites Seriously: Law, Politics & the Reasonableness of Faith (Cambridge University Press).